Manage Jira Service Management customer accounts

 - Allow anonymous access in the space.
 This lets both portal-only and Atlassian account customers view articles without logging in to Confluence.
-Here's how to set this up in Jira Service Desk knowledge base settings:
+Here's how to set this up in Jira Service Management knowledge base settings:

 To allow them to comment, you'll need to grant them Confluence licenses.

 Portal-only customers can't log in at your site's root URL (for example, mysite.atlassian.net).
 They must use the portal's specific URL.